∞ {Infinite}

 Brixton House, 5 - 28 June

-A genre-bending voyage through space, STARS follows one woman’s search for her orgasm—accompanied by a live DJ—in a provocative exploration of the politics and power of pleasure.
-Coined as Afri-Queer, Mojisola Adebayo fuses African mythology with Queer, intersex, and feminist perspectives to create an Afro-futurist show that joyfully refuses to conform to Western theatrical conventions.
+A genre-bending voyage through space, STARS follows one woman’s search for her orgasm in a provocative exploration of the politics and power of pleasure.
+An Afro-futurist show that joyfully refuses to conform to Western theatrical conventions.

 Lyric Theatre, 3 & 5 June